Agentic AI Security Reference Architecture (AAI-S RA)

 Architectural trade-offs that vary with deployment scale, latency tolerance, and risk profile.
 Each row names the decision axis and the recommended default; deviations should be documented with a strategic-rationale field per the CMM reporting convention.

 • Single broker vs mesh.
-AgentGateway-as-broker is simpler and gives a chokepoint for policy.
+AgentGateway-as-broker is simpler and provides a single policy chokepoint.
 Mesh (per-service AgentGateway sidecar) scales better but multiplies the policy surface.
-Default to broker for ≤50 agents; move to mesh above that.
+Default to broker for up to roughly 50 agents; move to mesh above that.

 • PDP location.
-Inline (in-process with the agent) gives the best latency but couples policy with runtime.
+Inline (in-process with the agent) has the lowest latency but couples policy to runtime.
 Sidecar gives clean separation.
-External service is the standard zero-trust answer but adds 5–20ms per call.
+External service is the standard zero-trust answer but adds a network round-trip, typically single-digit to low-tens of milliseconds per call.
 Default to sidecar.

 • Sandbox grain.
 Per-call sandbox is safest but expensive; per-task sandbox is the practical default; per-agent sandbox is too coarse for high-risk-tier actions.